-Shareholders registered as at March 25, 2022 (the "Record Date") are entitled to attend and vote at the Meeting.
+Shareholders registered as at the close of business on March 24, 2023 (the "Record Date") are entitled to attend and vote at the Meeting.
 Shareholders who wish to be represented by proxy at the Meeting may vote in advance or appoint their proxyholders in the manner described above.